 Why STRIDE Assistant Exists

-STRIDE Assistant solves this by combining:
+STRIDE Assistant addresses this by combining:

-- Human-in-the-loop escalation for ambiguous cases.
+- Human-in-the-loop escalation for ambiguous or high-risk cases

-- Immutable audit logging for compliance and traceability.
+- Immutable audit logging for compliance and traceability

 Architecture Overview